Location:

 Rear Suspension: live axle, semi-elliptic leaf springs, Siata shock absorbers

-Architecture: pressed steel chassis based on original components of #2211127 with replica aluminum coachwork by Gary Yates
+Architecture: pressed steel chassis based on original components of #2211127 with reproduction aluminum body by Gary Yates

 Kerb Weight: 1,000 kg (2,205 lbs)